FiddlyDigital/fiddlydigital.github.io/_posts/2017-04-23-dbdoc_intro.markdown

 ---

 Here's an explanation and quick demo of a new Tool I'm working on - DBDoc!
-It's a documentation tool for SQL Server Databases.
+Its a documentation tool for SQL Server Databases.
 Check out the video to learn more.

 Contact me if it's something that you are interested in seeing more of!